Genomicsplc/variantkey/README.md

 ```

 In R the VariantKey is represented as hexadecimal string because there is no native support for 64 bit unsigned integers in R.
+Alternatively it is possible to use the encoding of the individual components (i.e. CHROM, POS and REF+ALT).

 ### Usage Example